 Popcorn Cinema Rating: Breakheart Pass (1975)

 Breakheart Pass (1975) Trailer

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s Breakheart Pass Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s Breakheart Pass blu-ray review, if you have any thoughts on this film you can leave a comment over on our Facebook page.

 Director(s): Tom Gries